Skip to main content

 To identify your target audience, consider the following:

-Once you have a clear understanding of your target audience, you can use this information to create content and activities that are tailored to their needs and interests, and to attract the right people to your community.
+Once you have a clear picture of your target audience, you can use it to create content and activities that fit their needs and interests, and to attract the right people to your community.

 It’s also not uncommon to have multiple audiences combined in a single community.
 Like at Spryker our community exists not only of our direct customers (enterprise merchants), but also solution partners (agencies), technology partners (like AWS and payment providers) and freelancers.
 And in all of these cases, these members could lean more to the business side, or more on the technology/development side.